Seasons and Festivals

 Picture, Wilderness

 The word Lent is short for 'Lenten', which is old English for 'Lengthen', and just refers to the days getting longer in the Spring.
 The season of Lent comes between Epiphany and Easter and is the main season of penance and preparation - penance for one's sins and preparation for the Festival of Easter.
-(Return to Top)

 During his time in the wilderness, Jesus had little to eat and was tempted to do spectacular things, such as turning stones into bread to eat, and throwing himself off the top of a tall building and floating gently down, which would have drawn attention to himself.
 His objective in coming to earth in human form was to draw attention to God, to explain God's purposes, and especially to make amends for human sin by obeying God perfectly.
-He realised that if he did the things he was tempted to do then he would be playing into the hands of the devil who tempts all humans and would not be obeying God, so he wouldn't be perfect, which would prevent him from achieving his objective
+He realized that if he did the things he was tempted to do then he would be playing into the hands of the devil who tempts all humans and would not be obeying God, so he wouldn't be perfect, which would prevent him from achieving his objective (Matthew, chapter 4).

 Shrouded Cross